ReactiveCocoa/ReactiveCocoa/README.md

 ## Standalone Development

-If you’re working on RAC in isolation instead of integrating it into another project, you’ll want to open `ReactiveCocoaFramework/ReactiveCocoa.xcworkspace` and not the `.xcodeproj`.
+If you’re working on RAC in isolation instead of integrating it into another project, you’ll want to open `ReactiveCocoa.xcworkspace` and not the `.xcodeproj`.

 ## More Info